alacrity-ai/shipwright-survivors/README.md

   - [ ] Potentially give enemies "callout sounds" and have them use playSpatialSfx

-  - [ ] Finish All Ship Skill Tree Implementations
+  - [ ] Finish all Ship Skill Tree Implementations
+  - [ ] Finish all Passive Skill implementations
+  - [ ] Finish all Artifact Implementations

   - [ ] ALT+ENTER, can I make this work?